airshipit/deckhand/doc/source/users/validation.rst

 * ``deckhand-document-schema-validation`` - All concrete documents in the revision successfully pass their JSON schema validations.
 Will cause this to report an error.
-* ``deckhand-policy-validation`` (TODO) - All required policy documents are in-place, and existing documents conform to those policies.
-E.g. if a 3rd party document specifies a ``layer`` that is not present in the layering policy, that will cause this validation to report an error.

 Externally Provided Validations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^